CDL Classes, Courses, and Curriculum

 Pre-Trip Inspection

 This course is designed to cover the different facets of a pre-trip vehicle inspection.
-It focuses on different parts of the vehicle and is broken into 2 modules, which cover the following:
+It focuses on different parts of the vehicle and is broken into two modules, which cover the following:

 • Front of the vehicle